 There are a number of variant partner WODs, starting from the ones involving two athletes to those that engage each member of the gym.

-Below are some of the best partner workouts that you can try.
+Below are some of the best partner workouts that you can try in a team of 2, 3, or 4.

 The following has to be completed as a team of four people split into two teams.
 There are three rounds, which are to be completed in the form of a relay.